quou/quou.github.io/markdown/glpip.md

 In OpenGL 4.3, the functions `glBindVertexBuffer` and `glVertexBindingDivisor` were added, which allow vertex buffers to be separate from VAOs.
-However, I cannot use these functions since I'm targeting OpenGL ES 3.0 for Emscripten, where they are not supported.
+However, I cannot use these functions since I'm targeting OpenGL ES 3.0.

 What I had to do instead was create a VAO as part of the pipeline, but instead of configuring it on every binding, it's configured in the `bind_vertex_buffer` function,